justindeng21/ticket_migration/README.md

 # ticket_migration
+Valid credentials are needed
-Migration of Legacy Salesforce tickets to JIRA
+Migration of Legacy Salesforce tickets to Zendesk